Pawventures

 Summer is peak travel season, and for pet owners, the warm months bring an irresistible urge to hit the road with their four-legged companions.
 Beach trips, mountain hikes, camping excursions, and cross-country road trips all beckon.
 But summer travel also brings the most dangerous environmental threat your pet will face: extreme heat.

-Every year, thousands of pets suffer heat-related illnesses during summer travel.
+Every year, over 100,000 pets are affected by heat-related conditions in the US, including heatstroke, heat exhaustion, and paw burns.
+The Royal Veterinary College estimates that 1 in 7 dogs diagnosed with heatstroke dies from it.
 Some cases are heartbreakingly preventable, like dogs left in parked cars.
 Others are more subtle, like a hike that started at a comfortable 75 degrees but peaked at 95 by midday.
 Understanding how heat affects your pet and knowing how to prevent, recognize, and respond to heat emergencies can literally save your pet’s life.

-This guide draws on veterinary science, real-world travel experience, and the latest safety recommendations to help you and your pet enjoy summer adventures safely.
+This guide draws on veterinary science, real-world travel experience, and current safety recommendations to help you and your pet enjoy summer adventures safely.
+Your dog’s safety comes first — and that means knowing the risks before you hit the road.

 How Pets Regulate Body Temperature